 The first step outside of the airport baggage claim into the Nicaragua air brought me immediately back to my last visit, and every visit here – the warm humid air and distinctive scent of the air.
 Our friend and guide Susan greeted our group of five California women.
 Our driver was Frank, who proudly hoisted […]

-Oh, the woe of travel!
-For some, travel is an excuse to “sit still”, eat and drink things you otherwise wouldn’t and hope the waiter doesn’t delay bringing the next margarita.
+8 tips for staying healthy on the road.
+Oh, travel!
+For some, travel is an excuse to be sedentary and over indulge.
 For others, travel is an opportunity for adventure and discovery.
-And for many, travel is for work.
-Regardless of the type of traveler you […]
+And many people travel for work.
+Regardless of the type of traveler you are, feeling healthy while away and upon your return will […]

 Check out our first newsletter of the year!